intelligent-machine-learning/dlrover/docs/design/diagnosis-system.md

-# Training Faults Diagnosis Based on Runtime Information
+# DLRover Diagnosis System Design

-A training job may encounter various errors during runtime.
-While some errors lead to immediate failure, others may not manifest right away.
+A training job may encounter various issues during runtime.
+While some issues lead to immediate failure, others may not manifest right away.
 Presently, many systems resort to resuming training on new machines to diagnose errors, significantly prolonging the job's training time—especially for errors that do not immediately trigger failure.
 For instance, a training job might hang for reasons unknown, only presenting timeout errors after 30 minutes or longer.

-Hence, we've devised a fault diagnosis system in DLRover capable of swiftly identifying and diagnosing faults upon failure or when potential failures arise.
+Hence, we've devised a diagnosis system in DLRover capable of swiftly identifying and diagnosing faults upon failure or when potential failures arise.

 ## Overview

 During a training job, various types of runtime data are generated, providing insights into the job's status.
-These data typically fall into three categories: training logs, CUDA runtime logs, and GPU chip metrics.
 Based on rules learned from our experiences, we can identify and diagnose training faults from those data.

 However, the availability of detailed runtime data varies depending on the training framework and cluster configuration.
 DLRover cannot assume uniform data provision across all training jobs, necessitating a flexible diagnosis system.